tanuj5480/100-Days-of-Data-Science/Logs.md

 ## Day 22: Nov 21, 2018
 **Progress**: Understanding how sklearn pipeline works.
 It would help in combining various models in one go. https://www.kaggle.com/baghern/a-deep-dive-into-sklearn-pipelines

+## Day 23: Nov 22, 2018
+**Progress**: Break from ML for a day, solving a few coding problems on HackerRank